Legal and technical security

 Penetration tests are also performed regularly against intrusion attempts.
-All internal communication between the service's servers is limited by firewall rules to make sure that only authorized access takes place.
+All internal communication between the service's servers is limited by firewall rules to make sure that only authorised access takes place.

 All information in the service is stored in three physically different locations called ‘availability zones’, which helps to ensure high availability.
 Agreements and other files are stored in Amazon S3.
 Other structured data is stored in a database.

-All information handled in the service is encrypted during storage to further protect against unauthorized access.
+All information handled in the service is encrypted during storage to further protect against unauthorised access.
 Encryption is done using the AES-256 algorithm.
-The encryption key is stored in AWS KMS HSM, and complies with FIPS 140-2.
-Only authorized Egreement personnel can access it - AWS employees do not have access.

 The database is backed up regularly, once a day.
 Backups are stored in three physically separate places and saved for three months, after which they are deleted.

 As a customer, you control how long each agreement with associated information should be stored on the service.

 All user identities are personal and may not be disclosed to another person.
 All user logins are authenticated via BankID, or username and password to verify the identity of the user.
 The service requires complex passwords for increased security.

 The customer decides who has access by adding, or removing or deleting users.